dataGriff/SQLServerIndexes/ReadMe.md

 For indexes to be used by an end user correctly they must be supplied with the correct data type.

 As strings implicitly convert to integers, supplying a string to an integer column won't matter to the index.
-Therefore to demonstrate the effect there is another Date dimension created in the database where the CalendarMonthNo is a CHAR instead of an INT.
+Therefore to demonstrate the effect there is another Date dimension created in the database setup where the CalendarMonthNo is a CHAR instead of an INT.
 INTs cannot be implicitly converted to a CHAR so we should see an effect...

 Execute queries below to see only the top query shows the date index being used and hence the appropriate speed and reads.
 **(Ensure you have execution plan on CTRL+M)**